 How do I change my payment details?

 You can change your payment details in Trustpilot Business.
 From there, go to Settings > Business settings > Billing.
 This feature is available to all users with an admin role.

 What if I change my mind?

-If you decide later on that you'd rather not pay using automated payments, reach out to your Customer Success Manager or a member of our Accounting Team at least 30 days before your next payment date.
+If you decide later on that you'd rather not pay using automated payments, reach out to your account manager or a member of our Accounting Team at least 30 days before your next payment date.

 What type of card can I use?

 We accept VISA debit and credit cards, Mastercard and American Express.

 Are there any other ways I can pay?

 Yes.
 In addition to automated credit card payments, we also accept payment by bank transfer, one-off credit card transactions, or PayPal.
 You can pay by check if you're in the USA, and if you're a customer in the United Kingdom, the Netherlands, Italy, France or Germany, you can set up a direct debit agreement with your bank.

 Previous How can I pay my Trustpilot invoice?